Skip to main content

 Who This Service Is For

-Practices with A/R days over 40 seeking rapid improvement Organizations with significant aged receivables over 90 days Billing departments that lack dedicated follow-up staff Practices experiencing cash flow problems due to slow payer payments Groups wanting to clean up old A/R before a sale, merger, or system conversion
+Practices with A/R days over 40 seeking rapid improvement Organizations with significant aged receivables over 90 days Billing departments without assigned follow-up staff Practices experiencing cash flow problems due to slow payer payments Groups wanting to clean up old A/R before a sale, merger, or system conversion

 The State of Accounts Receivable Follow-Up Services in 2026